kids-team/expose/readme.md

 or simply download the plugin and place it in the wp-content/plugins/ directory within your Wordpress installation.

 Don't forget to activate.

-## Changelog

-### 1.0.1

--   Fix: only 10 products were shown
--   New: Back-Button now works as in cart and on product page

-### 1.0.0

--   Release